anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Description
        -  Example
     *  -  Document content
-       -  The raw content of the source .docx file.
+       -  The raw content of the source .doc file.
 You can extract file content from other connectors like:

           - SharePoint
           - Salesforce